Free Cervical Cancer Screening and Treatment

-In Enugu state, U-TOLF has decided to intervene by providing free screening and treatment to women.
-Treatments otherwise are usually very expensive and cannot be afforded by the indigent women who in most cases are hugely affected.
-U-TOLF however, provides this service for free.
+In Enugu state, U-TOLF engaged in 100 outreaches to rural communities providing free cervical screening services and treatment to women.
+Treatments otherwise are usually very expensive and cannot be afforded by the indigent rural women, U-TOLF steps in to close this gap by providing these services for free.

-This intervention stems from the discovery that a huge number of women are affected by this disease and more so are very ignorant of its dangers.
-This discovery was made during our outreaches at the local governments in the state.
-Our experiences show a huge gap in the delivery of cancer interventions especially cervical cancer.
+This intervention stemmed from the discovery that a large number of women are ignorant of this disease and many are unfortunately infected.
+This discovery was made during our 2016 medical outreaches at the local governments in the state.
+Our findings show a huge lacuna in the delivery of cancer interventions especially cervical cancer.